 - Students who successfully meet the learning outcomes for this course may continue onto Foundations of Mathematics 12.

 - All course content, videos, and practice questions are online.
-A computer is need to access these.
+A computer is needed to access these.

 - A scientific calculator is recommended, but not essential.

 - Lined and graphing paper as well as pencil, pen erasers are recommended for students to use for note taking and working on practice questions.

 Developing strategies and apply mathematical understanding to problem solve using inductive and deductive reasoning.

 Exploring compound vs simple interest for investments and loans.